rmuduli486/Tourzee/README.md

 6. [License](#license)

 ## Introduction
-The tourism industry in Sri Lanka is a vital contributor to the country's economy and cultural exchange.
+The tourism industry in India is a vital contributor to the country's economy and cultural exchange.
 Tourzee is here to enhance your travel experiences by providing real-time information and immersive experiences that inspire and inform your travel choices. 🇱🇰✈️

 ## Key Features
 Tourzee offers the following key features to make your journey memorable: